 Its been a long time since I've gotten into a game like I have with Dark Souls

 .
 When I'm not actually playing it, I'm thinking about it.
 "How do I beat this boss?"
 "Is it a good idea to upgrade my armour at the expense of my weapon?"
 "Is there any way out of the Catacombs?" my car aimlessly drifting into the oncoming lane, passengers screaming at the top of their lungs.

 Needless to say, I've been a bit "invested" in it.
 Not only have I racked up an embarrassing number of hours in the game proper, I've also spent a down right indecent amount of time lurking around Dark Souls

 is s a very different and unique game, there is almost nothing else like it on the market right now.
 Its certainly nothing like any other game I've played in the past few years.
 In a market trending ever towards accessibility and main-stream appeal, Dark Souls

 Oddly enough though, despite sticking out like a sore thumb when stacked up against any other title released this year, I couldn't shake the feeling that there was something familiar about it.
 I never got a chance to play its precursor, Demon Souls

 The idea hit me after only a few days with the game, but Tycho from Penny Arcade put it better than I could - "Dark Souls reminds me of nothing so much as Zork.† Thatís where all this sense memory stuff is coming from: I went down a staircase in Dark Souls, and by the time I got to the bottom I was eight years old, going down another staircase in The Great Underground Empire.† The air was the same wet-cold it was then, and I didnít want to be there..."

 I felt the exact same way.
 But only I was thinking of Zelda 2

 My brother said it reminded him most of Castlevania 2

 I've seen others online compare it closely to Zelda 1

 taps into something old and maybe even forgotten about games.
 Make no mistake, behind the lush 3D graphics, the eccentric take on online play, and the massive scale of the game's open-world structure, this is a retro-game at its core.
 A throw back to another era.

 To me, its a link back to what made me fall in love with games to begin with.

-Just like old times
+Just like old times Zelda 2

 despite being the black sheep of the Zelda franchise.

 divided play between a top-down over-world used to navigate and explore the land, and side-scrolling action sequences for random encounters and dungeons.
 Players were set out on a quest to place six magic crystals into various well guarded temples, leading up to a final dungeon where the Tri-Force could be reclaimed.

 featured a difficulty level that put every nearby controller and arm rest in jeopardy.
 Relentless enemies, gaping chasms, and a complete dearth of restoring items were only some of the challenges you had to navigate through in Zelda 2

 But that is a pretty shallow comparison.
 Of course there are a lot of difficult NES games you could compare Dark Souls

 plops the player down on the edge of a mountain side with only a few vague goals to guide them.
 The game doesn't bother to even point a finger in the direction you should go.
 You're free to go almost anywhere you want off the start, provided you can survive the enemies blocking your path.

 So begins the player's first painful lessons.
 Try to head past the tombstones to the crypts, and you will meet fearsome and blood-thirsty skeletons who refuse to stay dead.
 Go below the shrine and intangible ghosts will chew you up and spit you out.
 Up above, the Undead Burg is home to slightly less lethal zombies.
 Through trial and error the player is guided through the path of "least" resistance.
 The game never tells you where to go, its something you can only figure out by sticking your foot into the dark and taking a deep breath.
 Generally, if you don't meet enemies that kill you instantly or some insurmountable obstacle, you are on the right path.

 did the same thing.
 You start in a shrine next to sleeping princess Zelda and go from there.
 You can choose to follow the road to the various towns accessible from the start, but sooner or later you have to step into the thick forests or darkened caves and tango with the monsters you will find there.
 The player is set loose to find the seven temples all on their own.
 Gated behind either impassibly tough enemies, or obstacles that you need a certain tool like a hammer or a high jump spell to surmount, the temples are arranged in a rough order that players will stumble upon given enough exploration and guess work.
 Pretty much, if you hit a brick wall, its time to turn around and find out where you went wrong.

 It may sound like a frustrating way to play through a game, and to a certain extent it is, but it is also deeply engaging.
 It creates a real sense of the unknown as you proceed.
 "Am I going the right way?" "have I missed something?"
 "Did I find a secret route, or is this really the only way into the area?"
 Not only does this create a beautiful tension, but it generates a real sense of excitement when you find a secret treasure chest or a hidden NPC, or even just the relief of making it to the next bonfire.
 Because you had to work so hard to get there, these accomplishments feel like real discoveries, rather than standard rewards for following the developers bread crumbs.

 expects you to blaze your own trail.
 Its the difference between feeling like an adventurer exploring a perilous ancient ruin, and feeling like your guiding your character through a series of set pieces.
 I know "immersion" is an overused buzz word in the gaming industry, but its really quite apt here.
 Exploring the world of Lordran has made me feel tense, nervous, and excited like few games have from this generation.

 demands that you pay absolute attention as you explore.
 A second play through is all but guaranteed if you want to see it all.
 But the mysteries are not just limited to the terrain, even the way you interact with NPCs is shrouded in mystery.
 Some characters pop in and out of your life in the damnedest places, following their own stories and desires.
 You may run afoul of a trusted ally suddenly turned rabid in a squalid dungeon.
 Oh, did you still need to buy spells off of him?
 Too bad now.
 With my first character, I have either accidentally alienated or somehow missed about half of the covenants (ritualistic factions you can join up with) available in the game.
 The residents of the Firelink Shrine have been dropping like flies, and I have no idea how I messed up or what I could have done to avert their deaths.
 I'm told there are ways to save or rescue some of the people I've lost, but the means and requirements are still uncertain and based on rumour.